aschei/ims/readme.txt

 mkdir /srv/mongodb

-This command will create the docker container: docker create --name imsdb -p 27017:27017 -v /srv/mongodb/:/data/db/  mongo
+This command will create the docker container: docker create --name imsdb -v /srv/mongodb/:/data/db/  mongo

 The name of the container will be imsdb.
-The port mapping forwards the default mongo-db port to the host interface (so one can inspect the database using a mongo client on the host machine).
-Using the -v option, we map docker's default data directory (/data/db) to the directory on the host machine.
+Using the -v option, we map mongo's default data directory (/data/db) to the directory on the host machine.

 6. Running Mongo-DB container as a service